Save Like It’s 1917: The Cost of 5 Common Goods Then (Plus How to Save Now)

 The price(s) today: Apples run $1.43 per pound, and sliced wheat bread is $2.31.

-How to save: There are tons of ways to save on groceries these days.
-In fact, this list of tips could save you $200 a month.
+How to save: These tools and tips to save money on groceries could save you $100 a month.

 But because these listed items are typically fresh, it’s harder to find coupons for them.
 That’s when you can use the cash-back app Ibotta.